-This article is designed to guide you through the differences and use cases for posts and pages in WordPress and UO Blogs.
+This article is designed to guide you through the differences and use cases for posts, pages, and their respective organizational methods in WordPress and UO Blogs.

 Posts are entries to a WordPress site that are published in reverse chronological order, can be categorized, and typically have fields for comments and are posted to your site’s RSS feed.
 Posts are typically used for blog-style entries (meaning a running list with the newest post on top of the list)

 Pages are generally used for hierarchical and non-chronological entries to your site.

 Pages live outside of the normal blog chronology, and are often used to present timeless information about yourself or your site — information that is always relevant.
 You can use Pages to organize and manage the structure of your website content.